 (I) Waterworks and sewage disposal system companies shall comply with the following medical certification provisions:

-(2) The medical condition shall be certified to the utility company by a licensed physician, physician assistant, clinical nurse specialist, certified nurse practitioner, certified nurse mid-wife, or local board of health physician.
+(2) The medical condition or the need for medical or life-supporting equipment shall be certified to the company by a licensed physician, physician assistant, clinical nurse specialist, certified nurse practitioner, certified nurse mid-wife, or local board of health physician.

-(3) The utility company shall act in accordance with the following medical requirements:
+(3) The company shall act in accordance with the following medical requirements:

-(a) Upon request of any residential consumer, the utility company shall provide a medical certification form to the customer or to any health care professionals identified in paragraph (C)(2) of this rule.
-The utility company shall use the medical certification form provided in the appendix to this rule.
+(a) Upon request of any residential consumer, the company shall provide a medical certification form to the customer or to any health care professionals identified in paragraph (I)(2) of this rule.
+The company shall use the medical certification form posted on the commission's website.

 (d) Certification shall prohibit disconnection of service for thirty calendar days.